CarlosLeyvaAyala/Max-Sick-Gains/Help/FAQ.md

 Some possible issues:

-1. This mod is setup by default to work with **3BA 2.0** for women and **HIMBO 4.2** for men.
-If you use any other body or version, you need to ==generate the sliders for it==.

-1. You may be using an *.xml file that contains many Bodyslide presets. **This program only supports one preset per file**.
+1. If using muscle definition, you forgot to generate all normal maps needed[^EvenMe].

+1. HIMBO 4.0 has some sliders that seem to have a default value of 100 (like the forearm size, for example), so when you set a value to 100, it doesn't get saved to the xml file and _Max Sick Gains.exe_ can't export that slider value.\
+Try setting all those values to 99, instead.
+That should solve your problem.

 1. If the problem is a _Known NPC_, remember some NPCs have many different versions (ie. Rikke, Cicero...), so you need to add all versions of them to _Known NPCs_.

 1. You may got unlucky and Skyrim refused to find all data needed to change an NPC appearance.
 This is more of an annoyance than a serious problem.
 Use the [hotkey for solving that][McmHotkeys].

+1. You may be using an *.xml file that contains many Bodyslide presets. **This mod only supports one preset per file**.

+[^EvenMe]: That happened even to me!
+While this mod was at its first playable stage, humanoid men looked quite bad.
+I knew the scripts were bug free, so I triple checked the esp records instead and everything was fine.
+When I opened the CK to make sure all texture paths were correctly setup, turned out I forgot to generate normal maps for humanoid men.

-### How do I know if I have problem 2?
+### How do I know if I have that last problem?

 Open your *.xml preset file in Notepad or whatever.
 <figure>